Aniket9168/Medical-Claims-Denial-Rate-Analysis-/README.md

 Approved Claims: 60%

 A 40% denial rate indicates a high rejection trend.
-In real healthcare data, this metric helps identify:

-Coding or billing errors
+In real healthcare data, this metric helps identify:Coding or billing errors

 Documentation issues

 Insurance mismatch or missing information

-🧠 Key Learnings
+- Key Learnings
-Used CASE WHEN statements for conditional logic

-Applied aggregate functions (SUM, COUNT) to calculate metrics

-Practiced data validation and performance analysis relevant to healthcare analytics
+-Used CASE WHEN statements for conditional logic -Applied aggregate functions (SUM, COUNT) to calculate metrics -Practiced data validation and performance analysis relevant to healthcare analytics

-🛠️ Tools & Technologies
+- Tools & Technologies
 SQL (PostgreSQL) — data querying & analysis
 Excel/CSV — dataset creation
 GitHub — project version control and portfolio hosting

-🚀 How to Run the Project
+- How to Run the Project
-1️⃣ Open PostgreSQL (or pgAdmin).
+1️] Open PostgreSQL (or pgAdmin).
-2️⃣ Run create_table.sql to create the table.
+2️] Run create_table.sql to create the table.
-3️⃣ Run insert_data.sql to load sample data.
+3️] Run insert_data.sql to load sample data.
-4️⃣ Run denial_rate_query.sql to get the denial rate percentage.
+4️] Run denial_rate_query.sql to get the denial rate percentage.

-💡 Future Enhancements
+- Future Enhancements
-Add provider-wise or month-wise denial rate trends

-Include denial reason codes for deeper analysis
+Add provider-wise or month-wise denial rate trends Include denial reason codes for deeper analysis
 Create a Power BI dashboard to visualize claim performance

 📚 About This Project